The goals of the Leadership APTA program are to:

 - Identify, develop, and support future leaders of APTA and the next generation of senior and executive leaders of the public transportation industry.

-- Enable participants to broaden and deepen their leadership knowledge, skills, insights, and abilities and to grow their professional networks.
+- Enable participants to broaden and deepen their leadership, knowledge, skills, insights, and abilities and to grow their professional networks.

 - Challenge class members to transform themselves, their thinking, and to view the world as executive leaders.

-- Deliver a robust program including customized workshops and expert-led sessions facilitated by APTA’s executive leadership, public transportation industry leaders, world-class university faculty, and leadership experts.
+- Deliver a robust program including customized workshops and expert-led sessions facilitated by APTA’s executive leadership, public transportation industry executive leaders, world-class university faculty, and leadership experts.

-- Provide meaningful and applicable class assignments and projects designed to address timely leadership challenges as they relate to public transportation services, issues, and trends.
+- Provide meaningful and applicable class assignments and projects designed to address timely executive leadership challenges as they relate to public transportation services, issues, and trends.

 - Challenge participants to identify, develop, and take action to refine their core leadership competencies and skills.

 - Stimulate and foster individual development, teamwork, and class growth.

 - Educate participants about APTA, including its purpose, leadership, governance, structure, industry impact, and professional development opportunities.